lpsmodsimteam/2022HPCSummer-CongestiveCollapse/README.md

 In this repo, [congestive collapse](https://en.wikipedia.org/wiki/Network_congestion#Congestive_collapse) is modeled using SST.

-This demonstration of deadlock relies only on [SST-Core](https://github.com/sstsimulator/sst-core)
+This demonstration of congestive collapse relies only on [SST-Core](https://github.com/sstsimulator/sst-core)